 Collaboration between the City and M.D. should be supported and encouraged through joint marketing and business development and attraction initiatives, rather than competing for economic opportunities.

-2.12.2 Isolated Industrial Developments (was 3.1.2)
+2.12.2 Isolated Industrial Developments

 Isolated rural industrial development may be approved if the following criteria are met: